ROW 6: L Symon, D Gerhardt, J Paton, S Ferguson, T Bennett, G Parker, G Taylor, A Bowman, G McCallum, T Andrews

 The era after the Brisbane Rugby League competition was one of the BRLRA finding its path in a new administration environment.
 First-tier games were now managed by the QRL and some of responsibilities of managing referees were delegated to the Australian Rugby League and after 1997 the National Rugby League.

+The Brisbane Rugby League premiership was fully superseded by the Queensland Cup competition in 1998 with referee appointments managed directly by the Queensland Rugby League.
 Hence, the BRLRA re-focused its activities to providing new referees to the pathway of elite rugby league.

 The Brisbane Junior Rugby League (BJRL) managed the local junior competitions since 1954.
-Member clubs had recognised that a change was now required to grow the game into the futuer and the BJRL was wound up at a meeting at Cannon Hill on Friday, 27 February 2004.
+Member clubs had recognized that a change was now required to grow the game into the future and the BJRL was wound up at a meeting at Cannon Hill on Friday, 27 February 2004.
 A new body known as the Greater Brisbane Junior Rugby League (GBJRL) encompassed the demographics of the juniors in South East Queensland was established in March 2004 with participation from 44 clubs1.
 The reorganization also saw the Brisbane Junior Division Rugby League Referees Association merged with the current association in 2006, forming the largest rugby league referees’ organisation in the world.
 In 2014, there were 434 registered members in the BRLRA.

 In 2000, the Number One and Number Two Appointment committees due to declining membership were replaced by two referee allocators who appointed referees to the Brisbane Second Division Rugby League and Brisbane Junior Division Rugby League fixtures respectively.
 This system remained in place until 2013 when the Greater Brisbane Junior Rugby League was reformed into a board structure and appointed three referee allocators albeit members of the association to the task.
 In 2014 Brisbane Second Division Rugby League also appointed a single referee allocator.
 In 2015, the newly formed Rugby League Brisbane appointed three referee allocators and oversaw all non Queensland Rugby League referee appointments within the metropolitan area.

 In 2002, the management committee was reorganized into portfolios, where the chair (a management committee member) led a subcommittee devoted to an area of responsibility, this continued with a number of changes to the composition of portifolios until 2007.
-2008 saw the introduction of the Coaching and Development Manager as a non-offical position on the management committee to oversee all referee coaching matters.
+2008 saw the introduction of the Coaching and Development Manager as a non-official position on the management committee to oversee all referee coaching matters.

 1986-99 and 2002-05